 Importance of Double Entry Bookkeeping

-There are many advantages of using a double-entry bookkeeping system like:
+There are many advantages of using a double-entry bookkeeping system:

 - Double-entry bookkeeping gives you a fine financial records picture to see the growth level of your company.

-- It helps in tracking all the financial dealings of your business and to check different parts of your business.
+- It helps track all the financial dealings of your business and check different parts of your business.

 - A balance sheet using a double-entry bookkeeping method tells you if your accounting records are accurate or not.
 It is much safer than the single-entry bookkeeping method.

-- A double-entry bookkeeping system gives you reports that give a complete picture to investors, banks and other buyers about your business.
+- A double-entry bookkeeping system gives you reports that give investors, banks, and other buyers a complete picture of your business.